entn-at/gillesdegottex_fttscarf/README.md

 Then you can use `fftscarf.h` and `libfftscarf.a` in your own project.

-When using external libraries (FFTW3 or IPP), and only in this case, your project has to link with the proper lib files.
+When using external libraries (FFTW3 or IPP), and only in this case, your project has to access the corresponding header files (e.g. fftw3.h) and link with the lib files (e.g. -lfftw3).

-If using FFTReal, its code must be made available during compilation of your project.
+When using FFTReal, its code must be made available during compilation of your project.
-The other FFT libraries are merged into fftscarf.h and libfftscarf.a (except for the external libraries).
+The other FFT libraries are fully merged into fftscarf.h and libfftscarf.a (except for the external libraries).

 ## Benchmark